Constantin-Teja/Quantum-Simulator/README.md

 The `api` submodule uses the Python scripts in subfolder `/qiskit` to run quantum simulations using the Qiskit library.
 More precisely, the API submodule invoques the `/qiskit/get_info.py` script to handle the quantum logic.

-In order to use the quantum implementation of this project, you must create two symlinks:
+In order to use the quantum implementation of this project, you must first delete the `/api/qiskit/utils.py` and `/api/qiskit/get_info.py` files, then create two symlinks as follows:

-- from `/api/qiskit/get_info.py` to `/get_info.py`
+- from `/get_info.py` to `/api/qiskit/get_info.py`
-- from `/api/qiskit/utils.py` to `/utils.py`
+- from `/utils.py` to `/api/qiskit/utils.py`

 For instance, on Unix-compliant operating systems, one can create a symlink using the following command:

 ```
-$ cd /base/repo/directory
+$ cd /api/qiskit
-$ ln s /api/qiskit/get_info.py /get_info.py
+$ ln ./../../get_info.py get_info.py
 ```

+This successfully creates a symlink between our implementation of the `get_info.py` script and the file invoqued by the API (ie, `/api/qiskit/get_info.py`) for the quantum logic.
+Now repeat the same instructions to create a symlink for the `utils.py` script.